-Beaver dams may only be removed under a certified individual's multiple permit when the work takes place during the ice-free period (normally occurs between May and November).
+Under the Watercourse Alteration Certification Program, beaver dams may only be removed when the work takes place during the ice-free period (normally occurs between May and November).
 An application for a standard WAWA alteration permit must be made using the online application program on a site-specific basis to remove beaver dams if ice is present.